nit2021/ToDoListAPI/README.md

     		"Authorization": "Basic QWRtaW46UGEkJHcwcmQ="
 	}

-10. Write quey or mutation commmand using schema in schema window for respective function.
+10. Write quey or mutation command using schema in schema window for respective function.
 For example for item creation -

 	mutation
 	{